 The best part is that the StoneTech sealer can work on tiles too, or any other similar surface.
 But most people end up using it on their pavers.
 Though you can do both by sealing the bottle between projects.

 It covers a lot of ground for the small bottles too.
-It can cover up to 4000-sqft per gallon, which really is a miracle compared to other sealers like it.
+It can cover up to 4000-sqft per gallon, which is a miracle compared to other sealers like it.
 Don’t like it?
-They have a 20-year satisfaction guaranteed.
+They have a 20-year satisfaction guarantee.

 Black Diamond’s sealer always dries to a wet look, so if that’s not your thing, then try a matte-finish sealer instead.
 If it is, then you will love this sealer that works for almost any surface as well as any area.